CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 1/CSE321_project1_mnelyubo_readme.md

 -------------------
 Features
 -------------------
-This program uses threads and interrupts to handle scheduled execution based on real-world inputs to the system.
+The corrected code program uses threads and interrupts to handle scheduled execution based on real-world inputs to the system.

 -------------------
 Required Materials